er1/s228/README.md

 A flip-flop is two chained D type latches such that the D input for the second comes from the Q output of the first.
 E is inverted for the second one.

 [Wikipedia Page on Flip-Flops](http://en.wikipedia.org/wiki/Flip-flop_%28electronics%29)

+#### To include in Lab Report 1

+- An explination of how data is represented electrically
+- How logic gates relate to Boolean Algebra
+- The equations that you have derived for the half-adder
+- A gate diagram for those equations
+- A truth table for a __full-adder__ circuit
+- A gate diagram for and an explination of a D latch

+Lab reports are due two weeks after they are assigned. __Lab report 1 is due the week of February 10.__

+There will be a 10% __deduction__ on the lab grade if fail include your name or group number on your report.
+There will be a 40% __deduction__ in lab grade if fail to complete the labs before the lab report deadline.

 ## Project Labs